 The monocots have some different features that contain the occurrence of adventitious roots, simple leaves with similar venation, and trimerous flowers.
 The quantity of vascular bundles is more and is closed.
 Some of the examples contain bamboos, bananas, sugarcane plants, cereals, lilies, etc.

 The dicotyledonous plants have two (2) cotyledons with a taproot arrangement.
 The venation observed in the leaves is reticulate.
 Flowers can be tetramerous or pentamerous.
 Vascular bundles are usually arranged in a ring and number between 2-6.
 Examples include Grapes, sunflowers, Tomatoes, Dandelions, and Potatoes.

 Cryptogams and Phanerogams

 The plant kingdom has been categorized into two groups ‘cryptogams’ and ‘phanerogams’ based on their seed development ability.

-Plants that have visible reproductive organs, can produced seeds are called ‘phanerogams’.
-Gymnosperms and Angiosperms have its place to the group phanerogams.
+Plants that have visible reproductive organs, can produce seeds are called ‘phanerogams’.
+Gymnosperms and Angiosperms have their place in the group phanerogams.

 1. What are some characteristics of the plant kingdom?